ericharmeling/in-60-seconds/PITCHME.md

 @snap[west span-50]
 @ul[spaced]
-- CockroachDB uses the Raft consensus algorithm to determine which replica to distribute across a cluster.
+- CockroachDB uses the Raft consensus algorithm to guarantee that data is consistent across replicas.
+- Raft groups replicas of the same range into a **Raft group**.
-- The replica chosen is the **leader**.
-The other replicas are the **followers**.
+- Each group has a single **leader**.
+All other replicas are **followers**.
+The Raft leader is usually also the leaseholder.
-- Timeouts run on each node to determine when to hold new elections.
+- Each group also has a **Raft log**, which contains a time-ordered log of writes to its range that the majority of replicas have agreed on.
+@ulend
+@snapend

+---

+## Replication & Distribution
+### Consensus with Raft

+@snap[west span-50]
+@ul[spaced]
+- The leader periodically distributes the latest log of writes to the followers in the group.
+- If a follower does not hear from the leader within a time, it starts a new election.
 @ulend
 @snapend